Olivia Breen: 2022 Commonwealth Games and Wales Sports Personality of the Year

 Breen took the gold medal in the Women's T38 100m Final in the 2022 Commonwealth Games in Birmingham.
 Later in the year she was named BBC Cymru Wales Sports Personality of the Year for 2022.

 2023 World Championships

 Breen won a silver medal in the long jump at the World Para Athletics Championships in Paris as well as finishing sixth in the 100 metres.

 2024 Summer Paralympics

-In June, Breen was among the first 10 members of the Great Britain athletics team selected for the 2024 Summer Paralympics where she will compete in the long jump and the 100m.
+In June, Breen was among the first 10 members of the Great Britain athletics team selected for the 2024 Summer Paralympics where she competed in the long jump and the 100m.

-She failed to reach the 100m final, placing 4th in her heat.
+She failed to reach the 100m final, finishing 4th in her heat.
 In the long jump she jumped 4.99 metres, which was level with Karen Palomeque, but due to her second longest jump being shorter, Karen received the bronze and Olivia finished in 4th place.